Sorro123/st-gemini-tools/README.md

 # Extension - Gemini Tools

 Allows for gemini tools such as google search to be used.
-Only google search is implemented at the moment, but more is coming soon.
+Google search and structured output are currently implemented, more possibly in the future.
 Only works with AI studio API

 ## Features